aviflax/fc4/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

 ##### Common Properties

-These properties may be used in any element (system, user, datatype, or datastore):
+These properties may be used in any element (system, user, datatype, or data-store):

 <dl>
   <dt><code>description</code></dt>